 Website & Social Media Coordinator

-She was formerly a student reporter at Tri States Public Radio in Macomb and is currently working there as a student assistant.
+She was formerly a student news reporter at Tri States Public Radio in Macomb and a DJ on WIUS 88.3 F.M.
+The Dog.

 Currently, Rebecca is a broadcast production assistant for NEWS3’s Live at Four and Good Morning Macomb shows.
 She also works as a production assistant for Tri States Public Radio and TSPR Audio Information Services.

 During the Fall 2018 and Spring 2019 semesters, Stambaugh served as secretary for WIU’s National Broadcasting Society chapter, and is now the chapter president.

 After graduation, Rebecca wants to pursue a job in public radio.

 Evan Williamson is a senior transfer from Heyworth, IL (15 min south of Bloomington-Normal IL) with a major in Production and minor in Sports Broadcasting.

 Evan came to Western Illinois interested in sports broadcasting but fell in love with the production side the first week of school.
 He spent his first semester doing computer generated graphics for the news and volunteering anywhere he could.

 In Spring 2018, Evan became the new graphic artist.
 Evan’s duties include designing over -the-shoulder graphics as well as brought back the plasma graphics.